vipulSharma18/Getting-Started-with-Quantization/README.md

 - [ ] HQQ is the fastest dynamic/on-the-fly quantization out there. https://mobiusml.github.io/hqq_blog/

 ## Benchmarking Notes:
+* **Prefill Compilation**: Since we have a known prompt length, we're doing compilation for prefill stage as well.
+In practice, we'd do compile with different prompt lengths before serving to ensure compile cache is hit.
+Such issues don't occur in the decode stage as the input is always 1 token long (with a static KV cache, i.e., the KV don't change length and the query is 1 length).

 * **Decoding**: HF by default uses greedy decoding but we can do speculative decoding, and structured/guided generation to speed-up generation.

 * **KV Cache**: Need to make the KV Cache static/constant shape to allow for torch.compile to work.
 For our custom model, we'll need to do create custom static cache, for now using HF.